Tzach182/blog-website/README.md

 Overview
 --------

-This project is a simple blog website that allows users to create, edit, and delete posts.
+This project is a simple blog website that allows the creation of users, For each user to create, edit, and delete posts.
 It was built using Express.js as the backend framework, PostgreSQL as the database, and EJS (Embedded JavaScript) for the templating engine.
 The goal of this project is to provide a basic platform for users to share their thoughts and ideas through blog posts.

 Getting Started
 ---------------